ssahare-hub/re-search-aggregator/README.md

 10. Note down the bucket-name and update the variable `BUCKET_NAME` in web-server/app.py and app-tier/app-tier.py
 11. Install the required python packages from either of the requirements.txt files found in app-tier/ or web-server/ by running
     - pip install -r ./requirements.txt
-12. OS Specific installation for ``pdftotext python library ->
-    - Debian, Ubuntu, and friends
-      - sudo apt install build-essential libpoppler-cpp-dev pkg-config python3-dev
-    - Fedora, Red Hat, and friends
-      - sudo yum install gcc-c++ pkgconfig poppler-cpp-devel python3-devel
-    - macOS
-      - brew install pkg-config poppler python
-    - Windows
-      - Currently tested only when using conda:
-        - Install the Microsoft Visual C++ Build Tools 14.0.0
-        - Install poppler through conda:
-          - conda install -c conda-forge poppler
-13. Open two terminals, cd into each directory ` cd ./web-server` and run `./startWebServer.{your extension}` and similarly `cd ./app-tier` and run `.\startAppTier.{your extension}` scripts (Ubuntu/Linux/MacOS use .sh and Windows use .ps1)
+12. Open two terminals, cd into each directory ` cd ./web-server` and run `./startWebServer.{your extension}` and similarly `cd ./app-tier` and run `.\startAppTier.{your extension}` scripts (Ubuntu/Linux/MacOS use .sh and Windows use .ps1)
     - If you get permission denied while running these commands, give execute permission by running `chmod +x filename`
-14. Open *localhost:5000* and enter *https://cidse.engineering.asu.edu/faculty/* to test (for now)
+13. Open *localhost:5000* and enter *https://cidse.engineering.asu.edu/faculty/* to test (for now)
-15. You won't get anything on the front end, but you should see processing happening on the terminal.
+14. You won't get anything on the front end, but you should see processing happening on the terminal.